douaeelh2/Spring-Boot-Documentation/README.md

    Spring MVC provides annotations to simplify the configuration and implementation of web controllers.
 These annotations are used to define request mappings, handle request parameters, specify response types, and more.
 Here are some commonly used Spring MVC web annotations along with examples:

 ### 1. @Controller:
+- This annotation is simply a specialization of the `@Component` class and allows implementation classes to be autodetected through the classpath scanning.
-annotation is used in Spring MVC to mark a class as a controller component.
+- It is used in Spring MVC to mark a class as a controller component.
 It acts as a request handler and handles incoming HTTP requests, performing the necessary processing and returning a response.

 Controllers in Spring MVC are responsible for processing user requests, interacting with business logic or services, and returning a view or response to the client.